Blog Header Dexter Press official aotomobile with logo written on side of car.

 In the 1930s, Dexter Press produced both linen postcards and hand-colored cards.
 Many collectors today, however, are most familiar with the natural color postcards that were printed at Dexter’s West Nyack, New York plant after 1952.

-Dexter Press postcards come in a variety of sizes:
+Dexter Press postcards were produced in several standard sizes:

-• Large advertising cards: 6 x 9 inches
+• Large advertising cards: 6 × 9 inches

 Several factors help in dating Dexter Press postcards, including the cardstock, finish, and photographic content.
 Cards from the 1950s were printed on heavier stock with a flatter finish, often marked “Dextone Printing Process.”
 These cards were printed on Dextone paper, frequently labeled with “Kodachrome & Ansco Color by Dexter Press, Pearl River, New York.”